Are you an O+G industry leader?

 Every new assignment reminds us how close we all are to each other.
 How many times have you met the same person in a new company or country?
 How many times do you meet people who know some of the people that you know?
-Happens all the time, doesn’t it?
+That happens all the time.

 Degrees of separation…

 So, the industry is one of the biggest, but due to networking and degrees of separation, it’s also small.
-Because of this it’s very important to always behave with integrity.
-This is even more valid if you’re in the ‘middle’ that we just mentioned.
-The section in-between employed workers, and executives.
+Because of this, it’s vital to always behave with integrity.
+That’s even more valid if you’re in the ‘middle’ that we just mentioned — the section in-between employed workers, and executives.

 You don’t need a fancy sales pitch if you do good work and have a stellar reputation.
 Plenty of work opportunities are likely to follow you over time.

 We all live and work in different places, with day to day contacts, but are all connected at the same time.
-We might impress our co-workers with our knowledge and resolve under pressure… But we can establish respect from those who we’ve never met.
+We might impress our co-workers with our knowledge and resolve under pressure.
+We can establish respect from those who we’ve never met.
 We can do this through our reputation.

-We act in a professional manner, whether we’re dealing with a CEO, or a cleaner.
-Ongoing good work and integrity will be spread by networking effects.
+We act professionally, whether we’re dealing with a CEO or a cleaner.
+News of our ongoing good work and integrity will get spread by networking effects.
 Sometimes degrees of separation take us outside of our niche, or even our industry, and serendipity can follow.

-While I have interests in different areas, my main job role is in marketing, copywriting and web design.
-Most of my clients are in the oil and gas business.
-Through an online marketing trade mastermind group, I was asked if I could help with some PR work.
+While I have interests in different areas, my primary job role is in marketing, copywriting and web design.
+Most of my clients are in the upstream oil and gas business, although some are midstream.
+Through an online marketing trade mastermind group, I got asked if I could help with some PR work.
 The person who asked me is in the mainstream retail business.
 We’re only connected through our passion for marketing.

-Inside this mastermind group, there are people selling every product you can think of, but we all learn from each other.
-Sometimes the best ideas come from other industries and can be adapted to our own.
+Inside this mastermind group, people are selling every product you can think of, but we all learn from each other.
+Sometimes the best ideas come from different industries and can be adapted to our own.

 So, I helped with some PR strategy and consulting.
 Then my new business associate referred a friend, who happens to be involved in the oil business!
 He owns FROutlet.com and retails FR clothing (and other types of PPE) from companies like Ariat and Wrangler.

 Now, the owner of senergyconsultants.com is allowing me to post this blog post on his website as a guest.
-I write on other peoples websites, because they have different visitors and associates.
-Rather than only communicating with my own network, I communicate with other peoples networks too.
+I write on other peoples websites because they have different visitors and associates.
+Rather than only communicating with my network, I interact with other peoples networks too.

-As long as your’re providing some value, and thought provoking points, most platform owners welcome new content.
+As long as you’re providing some value, and thought-provoking points, most platform owners welcome new content.
 In FR clothing, PR for e-commerce, or any other niche or sector, the same principles apply.